 Ribociclib (Kisqali)

-Ribociclib (Kisqali) is used in combination with another medication to treat a certain type of hormone receptor-positive (depends on hormones such as estrogen to grow) advanced breast cancer or that has spread to other parts of the body in women who have not experienced menopause (change of life; end of monthly menstrual periods) and in those who are close to or who have already experienced menopause.
+Ribociclib (brand name-Kisqali) is an FDA-approved drug used in combination with another medication for hormone receptor-positive (depends on hormones such as estrogen to grow) advanced breast cancer or that has spread to other parts of the body in women who have not experienced menopause (change of life; end of monthly menstrual periods) and in those who are close to or who have already experienced menopause.

 Ribociclib (Kisqali) is in a class of medications called kinase inhibitors.
 It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
 This helps slow or stop the spread of cancer cells.